paigemoody/visual-scout/README.md

 ## Extract Frames

 This process will extract frames from each video in the given directory.
-Frames images are extracted at 2 second intervals, and written to the `output_frames` directory.
+Frame images are extracted at 2 second intervals, and written to the `output_frames` directory.

 1. Create a directory within `visual_scout` and add all the videos you want to process into the new directory (skip this step if you want to use example videos)